Super Easy Meyer Lemon Cranberry Sauce

 Meyer Lemon Cranberry Sauce

-Once the berries have popped, use the back of a wooden spoon to press them into the side of the pan to crush them.
+- Once the berries have popped, use the back of your wooden spoon to press them into the side of the pan to crush them.

-Remove from heat and allow to cool for 30 minutes.
-Store in an airtight container in the refrigerator for up to two weeks.
+- Remove from heat and allow to cool for 30 minutes.
+Store in an airtight container for up to two weeks.